netscaler/netscaler-k8s-ingress-controller/docs/multicluster/multi-cluster.md

 The IP address specified (`forward .
 10.102.217.149`) is a DNS service configured in the Citrix GSLB ADC.
 You can specify the multiple IP addresses of different GSLB sites by separating them with spaces as shown as follows.

       forward . ip1 ip2 ip3

+For a sample configuration of multi-cloud ingress and load balancing solution for Amazon EKS and Microsoft AKS clusters using Citrix ADC, see the [Multi-cloud and multi-cluster ingress and load balancing solution with Amazon EKS and Microsoft AKS clusters](../deploy/multi-cloud-ingress-lb-solution.md)

 ## GTP CRD definition